 “What a great addition to the Hall they are gonna be,” said Rock and Roll Hall of Fame President Greg Harris.
-“Sure, Gladys Knight isn’t in yet, but we’ll get to her.
+“Sure, Dick Dale isn’t in yet, but we’ll get to him.
 Nothing exemplifies the spirit of rock’n’roll like an obnoxious, drunk person blocking your view and screaming louder than the act.
 Frankly, I’m surprised we didn’t get them in there sooner.”

 The woman, Dawn Cramer, has been a fixture of most concerts in the Columbus, Ohio area for the last several decades, kicking off her legendary run of concert inebriation at Motley Crue’s “Dr. Feelgood” world tour in 1989.

 “Yeah!
 Fuck yeah.
 Wooooooooo,” said Cramer, when told of her designation as a Rock and Roll Hall of Famer.
 “That’s so fucking cool.
 Hey, do they have a beer tent at this thing, or should I sneak a bag of wine under my shirt?”